duydao/Text-Pastry/README.md

 	\r regex

-* `regex` the regexp used to split the clipboad data.
+* `regex` the [regular expression](http://docs.python.org/3/library/re.html#regular-expression-syntax) used to split the clipboard data.

-**Note:** If you managed to get [python-pcre](https://github.com/awahlig/python-pcre) up and running, the library will be prefered over the default python [re](http://docs.python.org/2/library/re.html) library.
+**Note:** If you managed to get [python-pcre](https://github.com/awahlig/python-pcre) up and running, the library will be preferred over the default python [re](http://docs.python.org/3/library/re.html) library.

 ### Insert Nums ###